Monday, December 5, 2016

 Mish Mash of IT Storge and On-Demand -> Human On-Demand Deep Storage

-What are tape drives the cheapest?
-Because they are the slowest!
+Why are tape drives the cheapest?
+Because they are mechanical/physical, and the slowest!
 Tape drives are usually buried in a warehouse of a third party archival vendor (you don't store the data in your own building).
 Retrieving data from a tape archive will have long latency (time between asking for the data and receiving the data).
 But that's ok because you are not asking for critical data.

 Wedding dress - do you really need to store it in expensive local storage?